College Factual by our College Data Analytics Team

 Located in the city of Syracuse, SUNY Upstate Medical University is a public university with a small student population.

-There were approximately 120 nursing students who graduated with this degree at SUNY Upstate Medical University in the most recent year we have data available.
-Students who receive their degree from the nursing program earn around $84,150 for their early career.
+There were about 122 nursing students who graduated with this degree at SUNY Upstate Medical University in the most recent data year.
+Graduates who receive their degree from the nursing program make around $84,150 in their early career salary.

 More information about a degree in nursing from Upstate Medical University